Terminology

 Canvas

-Visual builder for Specialized Workers.
+Visual builder for AI Workflows.
 Allows no-code or low-code construction of task flows through a node-based interface.

-An interface for building Universal Workers using five structured tabs:
+An interface for building AI Workers using five structured tabs:

 Skills

-Capabilities that a Worker can use, composed of:
+Capabilities that an AI Worker can use, composed of:

-Skills are selected in the Worker Builder and can be enabled/disabled per session.
+Skills are selected in the AI Worker Builder and can be enabled/disabled per session.

 Launchpad